-Creating Law firm checklists for routine processes in your law practice saves time and helps you avoid mistakes.
-Here are five checklists you can use.
+Creating law firm checklists for routine processes saves time and helps you avoid mistakes.
+Here are five types of checklists to get you started.

 Table of contents

 Processes are the means by which we get things done, and checklists can keep us on top of what needs to get done.
 That’s why pilots, surgeons and astronauts use checklists extensively.
 They help eliminate the fear of forgetting something important.

 When you set up a new client file, end a client matter or do any number of common law practice tasks, you have a standard process.
 Many of these processes are likely in your head, though, and not well documented.
 Law firm checklists are great tools for making sure you are completing these routine processes without mistakes.
 Checklists also save you time, especially if you want to delegate tasks.

 So let’s get some of these processes out of your head and onto paper (or perhaps digital paper).

 Five Law Firm Checklists to Get You Started

 To effectively analyze conflicts, you need to have a conflict-checking procedure.
 Some jurisdictions require law firms to maintain a conflict-checking system and to have a policy in place.
 But absent that requirement, I think setting up a simple conflict-checking checklist, and documenting that you used it, is a sufficient process.
 Even in very small or solo firms, you should never rely on your memory to determine whether you have a conflict.
 Detecting a conflict after the representation has started may harm the client and your reputation.
 Plus, it creates extra work — like having to refund that retainer payment you already deposited.

 Here is a sample checklist created using Evernote.
 Of course, you could add more details, such as the location of the files to be searched, whether you search open as well as closed files, and what will be searched: emails, document server, contact database and so on.

 2. Setting up a Client File